PROUD WINNERS OF BEST PLACE TO WORK 2024

 The rule of thumb is to use an updated photo no later than 2 years.
 Invest to have your CV photo taken by a professional photographer in a studio.
 Make sure to wear presentable clothes with a collar or have the professional replace your top with a templated business attire.

 A professional summary is very different from a career objective.
 For experienced professionals, it would be better to write a professional summary.
 This to have you showcase your experience for the past few years, your expertise, and new relevant skills you’ve acquired.
+A technique many professionals with well written CVs use is including the number of years of experience in a certain field.
+This gives more credibility to the other things written in this section like proficiency in using certain tools and such.

 Include your educational background in your CV.
 Most hiring companies require certain scholastic attainments – especially tertiary education.
 Write the institution’s name, address, your degree, and the years you attended the institution.